docker/docs/desktop/dev-environments.md

 ![Dev environment shared](/images/dev-env-shared.png){:width="700px"}

-Your team members just need to add this URL in the **Create** field and then click **Create**.
+Your team members just need to open the **Create** Dialog, go to **Existing Dev Environment** tab, and paste this URL.
 Your Dev Environment now starts in the exact same state as you shared it!

 Using this shared Dev Environment, your team members can access the code, any dependencies, and the current Git branch you are working on.
 They can also review your changes and provide feedback even before you create a pull request!